 (c) ENA is permitted to administer, utilize and economically profit from the Supply Assets and Gas in any lawful manner it determines for its own benefit and account, all without interference from or liability or duties owed to Customer and its successors and assigns; provided that the foregoing shall not limit ENA's obligations to Customer under any Transaction Agreement and shall not entitle ENA to fail to perform any obligation relating to the Supply Assets.

 (d) ENA shall fully cooperate with and provide to Customer, at no charge to Customer, regulatory support including, but not limited to, the provision of expert witnesses, prompt participation in discovery, and development of strategy at the MPSC and FERC in proceeding, including, but not limited to, audits, gas supply and cost filings, gas supply and cost reconciliation filings, rate proceedings and investigations.
+ENA agrees to retain and produce to Customer, or to the MPSC and FERC at Customer’s request, all pipeline statements, operating reports and weather forecasts, if any, related to the Gas Contracts, Supply Assets and Transaction Agreements as they relate to Customer.

 (e) ENA acknowledges Customer’s contractual and statutory obligations to provide service to firm customers in MGU’s franchise area.
 Accordingly, in the event that a breach by ENA of any of the Transaction Agreements threatens Customer’s ability to meet those obligations or to comply with a lawful order of the MPSC and/or FERC, ENA shall administer and utilize the supply assets as directed by Customer to ensure Customer’s continuing ability to meet these obligations.

-(f) The parties acknowledge that due to MPSC review of gas supply, rates, etc., Gas Supply Contracts and Gas Transportation Contracts may need to be revised, extended, amended or terminated.
-In that event, upon revision, extension, amendment or termination, the parties will mutually agree to amend this Agreement to maintain the economic benefit of the Agreement.
-In the event the parties cannot so agree, this Agreement can be terminated, subject to Section 6.2(e) of this Agreement.
+(f) The parties acknowledge that due to MPSC review of gas supply, rates, etc., including, but not limited to, the implementation of a customer choice or similar plan, Gas Supply Contracts and Gas Transportation Contracts may need to be revised, extended, amended or terminated.
+In the event the parties cannot agree to an acceptable revision of this Agreement, this Agreement can be terminated, subject to Section 6.1(g) of this Agreement.

 ARTICLE 6.
 TERMINATION OF AGREEMENT